 She went on about how the thought of unsanctified sex had terrified me.
 How I escaped by becoming a nun, and made spiritual gains through prayer and meditation.
 “Hence your psychic ability now.
 But you hurt yourself withdrawing like that.”
 Aurora frowns.
 “Such a retreat is a kind of suicide.
 God wants you to say yes to life, not hide from it.”

 As if she could read my mind, Aurora said, “If you can break out of your shell, and learn to speak up for yourself, you’ll experience an exalted spiritual relationship with a man in this lifetime.”

 “Really?
 You suppose assertiveness training would help?”

 She smiles, her blue-green eyes reflecting the flickering candlelight.
+Then her smile turns into a frown.
 “But be careful not to fall for angry men like your dad, lest you perpetuate the heartache that has plagued you so long.”